Icon representing Respond to climate change

 Net zero emissions by 2050

-We are committed to reducing our greenhouse gas (GHG) emissions, moving to low-carbon options and building climate resilience across our network.
-Of the wider transport sector representing about 24 per cent of NSW GHG emissions, our services make up three per cent of the total transport sector emissions.
-This is down from six per cent in the last financial year.
-Using renewable energy, we’re on track to reach our goal of net zero emissions by 2050.
+We’re committed to reducing our greenhouse gas (GHG) emissions, embracing low-carbon options and enhancing our network’s resilience to climate change.
+The broader transport sector contributes around 19 per cent of NSW’s GHG emissions, with our operations accounting for five per cent of the total transport sector emissions.
+By utilising renewable electricity across our passenger train network and in our operations, we’re on track to reach our goal of net zero emissions by 2050.

 Pie charts depicting the distribution of contributions to Green House Gas (GHG) emissions throughout Transport's network.